 Remand: The term “remand” means “to send back” and refers to a decision by the Supreme Court to send a case back to the lower court for further action.
 When it remands a case, the court generally includes instructions for the lower court, telling it to start an entirely new trial or directing it, for example, to look at the dispute in the context of laws or theories it might not have considered the first time around.

 Respondent: The respondent is the party that won in the lower court.
 His name goes second in the case name.
 (For example, Al Gore was the respondent in Bush v.
 Gore.)

-Solicitor General: Sometimes called the “tenth justice,” the Solicitor General is the lawyer for the U.S. government, and attorneys in that office are responsible for presenting cases on behalf of the United States in the Supreme Court.
-Someone from the Solicitor General's office will also frequently argue on behalf of the United States when the government is not a party but has filed an amicus brief in the case.
+Solicitor General: Sometimes called the “tenth justice,” the solicitor general is the lawyer for the U.S. government, and attorneys in his or her office are responsible for presenting cases on behalf of the United States in the Supreme Court.
+Someone from the solicitor general’s office will also frequently argue on behalf of the United States when the government is not a party but has filed an amicus brief in the case.

-Summary reversal: The Court issues a summary reversal when it grants certiorari in a case and overturns the decision below without written briefs or oral argument on the merits.
-When the Court reaches a judgment this way, it generally issues a per curiam opinion.
+Summary reversal: The court issues a summary reversal when it grants certiorari in a case and overturns the opinion below without written briefs or oral argument on the merits.
+When the court reaches a judgment this way, it generally issues a per curiam opinion.

 Vacate: When the Supreme Court vacates a lower court ruling, it strips that ruling of effect, often in order to send the case back to the lower court for further proceedings.